Test your skills on our all Hosting services and get 15% off!

 done

-Now, you need to make the script executable so you can run it.
-Use the following command to give the script execution permissions:
+Now you need to make the script executable so you can run it.
+Use the following command to give the script execute permissions:

-You can now run the script in the terminal.
+Now you can run the script in the terminal.
 It will rename all .txt files in the current directory to .md.

 ./rename_script.sh

-After running the script, you can verify the renaming of the files by listing the contents of the directory:
+After running the script, you can verify the renaming of the files by making a list of the directory contents:

 ls